Kin-Zhang/simple_ndt_slam/README.md

 roslaunch lidar_localizer ndt_mapping.launch
 ```

-Running image with save map:
+Running image with save map, 0-1 means filter rate, 0 means save all points, normally we will save 0.02-0.1 based how many points in the map

 ```bash
 # open another terminal